 Oro application uses File Storage to access data files.

-The file storage can be configured to use different filesystems to store the data, like a local filesystem, a GridFS storage, etc.
+You can configure the file storage to use different filesystems to store the data, like a local filesystem, GridFS storage, etc.

 For implementation details, see File Storage topic for more information about the file storage component.